ydydsnyd/mono/apps/zbugs/README.md

 # The secret for the client
 GITHUB_CLIENT_SECRET = ""

-# Secret used to sign and verify the JWT
+# Secret used to sign the JWT
 # Set this to something real if you intend to deploy
 # the app.
 JWT_SECRET = "my-localhost-testing-secret"